ishan-gaur/shelter-search/README.md

 Add some amount of branding/guiding description so the purpose and use is obvious Nice transitions to go from search home to results debug heroku build process
+Regex out the phone numbers so presentation can be standardized Consider using other endpoint so nearby shelters instead of just in that city Sometimes "\'" don't come out properly, instead �

 Stack:
 Node backend using Express.